-Duo integrates with Microsoft AD FS 3.0 to add two-factor authentication to services using browser-based federated logins, complete with inline self-service enrollment and authentication prompt.
+Duo integrates with Microsoft AD FS v3 and later to add two-factor authentication to services using browser-based federated logins, complete with inline self-service enrollment and Duo Prompt.

 The Duo AD FS module supports relying parties that use Microsoft's WS-Federation protocol, like Office 365, as well as SAML 2.0 federated logons for cloud apps like Google Apps and salesforce.com.

 The AD FS application is part of Duo Beyond, Duo Access, and Duo MFA plans.

 The Duo AD FS MFA adapter supports AD FS on Windows Server 2012 R2, 2016, and 2019.
 To protect AD FS on Windows Server 2012 or 2008 R2 use the AD FS 2.x integration.

 This application communicates with Duo's service on TCP port 443.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
 If your organization requires IP-based rules, please review this Duo KB article.

 Before moving on to the deployment steps, it's a good idea to familiarize yourself with Duo administration concepts and features like options for applications, available methods for enrolling Duo users, and Duo policy settings and how to apply them.
 See all Duo Administrator documentation.

 Also verify that federated logins to your relying parties are working prior to installing Duo.

 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!